chipjacks/chipjacks.github.io/about/index.markdown

 This blog is intended to be a place for me to publish my work and share things I learn.

-The intimate personal details: I like to eat pizza, my favorite color is blue, and I've been to Hawaii before.
-Also, I like to run.

 Feel free to contact me with any questions, comments, or feedback!

 * <a href="mailto:chipjacks@gmail.com">chipjacks@gmail.com</a>